Set up a Postgres data destination to export data from Singular automatically to a Postgres database.

 If you are using a firewall and only allow certain IPs to connect to your Postgres instance, you need to add Singular’s servers to the whitelisted IPs in the policy.
 These are the IPs:

-- In your Singular account, go to Settings > Data Connectors and click Add New Connector.
+- In your Singular account, go to Settings > Data Destinations and click Add a new destination.

 In the window that opens, fill in the relevant details: